tony-aw/tinycodet/README.md

 - 5 October: Reduced the amount of text in the arguments sections.
   Reduced the number of suggested packages.
 Added URLs to the GitHub page and Website.
+- 7 October: changed the name of the pattern list specification functions to starts with s\_ rather than stri\_, to clarify they’re only for infix operators.